shubhika25/Retail-Analytics-Strategy-Impact-Evaluation/README.md

 #  Retail Marketing Trial – Sales Uplift Analysis
-### A Statistical Impact Evaluation Using Trial & Control Stores

 This project evaluates the impact of a retail marketing trial by comparing trial-store performance against carefully matched control stores.
 The analysis identifies whether the trial produced a genuine, statistically reliable uplift in sales beyond expected behavior.